greenelab/deep-review/all-sections.md

 conventional methods (sensitivity and specificity exceeding 90%).
 While some results were achieved over bacterial promoters (which are considerably simpler in structure), surprisingly roughly similar performance was found for human promoters.
-This work also included a promising and simple method for interpretability (randomly substituting bases in a recognized promoter region, then checking for a change in recognition) that would be useful to exploit more widely.
+This work also included a simple method for model interpretation, randomly substituting bases in a recognized promoter region, then checking for a change in recognition (see Discussion).

 Xu et al. [@jV2YerUS] applied CNNs to the detection of enhancers, achieving incremental improvements in specificity and sensitivity